tyralyn/phoneBuzz/README.md

 callFrom="+15005550006"
 requestURL="http://8b4cd4ed.ngrok.io/"

---------------------------------------------------------------------

-SERVER/HOSTING INFO

 Currently, the site is hosted on an ngrok tunnel to my personal machine.
 It is currently located at http://8b4cd4ed.ngrok.io/.
+Please let me know if the tunnel has collapsed (email: tyralyntran@gmail.com) and I'll resolve the issue.

+--------------------------------------------------------------------

+ERRORS/FUTURE WORK

+* Delay makes the website hang.
+In the future, implement multithreading to manage this issue so that a user can queue many calls in the scheduler

+* Handle phone input of *: the user inputting a star results in error and hangup.
+Gather method doesn't SEEM to support this, according to the official Twilio pages -- I will look into this.